Sony fails to dismiss lawsuit over 'Interview' data hacking

 Sony did not immediately respond on Tuesday to requests for comment.

-Michael Sobol, a lawyer, said on the plaintiffs' behalf: "We are pleased that the court has properly recognized the harm to Sony's employees resulting from their private information escaping their employer's protection."
+Michael Sobol, a lawyer, said on the plaintiffs' behalf: "We are pleased that the court has properly recognise the harm to Sony's employees resulting from their private information escaping their employer's protection."

 "The Interview" starred Seth Rogen and James Franco, and depicted the fictional assassination of North Korea leader Kim Jong Un.